monikase/Data-Analytics-Projects/AB Testing/1_Task.md

 </table>
 </br>

-<p align="center"> We can also use [Evan Miller 2 Sample T-Test](https://www.evanmiller.org/ab-testing/t-test.html) to do this test from raw sales data: </p align="center">
+<p align="center"> We can also use <a href="https://www.evanmiller.org/ab-testing/t-test.html">Evan Miller 2 Sample T-Test</a> to do this test from raw sales data: </p align="center">

+<div style="text-align: center;"> We can also use <a href="https://www.evanmiller.org/ab-testing/t-test.html">Evan Miller 2 Sample T-Test</a> to do this test from raw sales data: </div>

 *Sample 1* - Promotion 1
 *Sample 2* - Promotion 2